Powerlearnproject/se-day1-assignment-Idowuoj-1/README.md

 **Integrated Development Environments (IDEs) Importance:** IDEs streamline the development process by integrating essential tools like code editors, debuggers, and compilers into a single interface.
 This enhances productivity, improves code quality, and simplifies debugging.
 **Examples:**
 1. Visual Studio Code
-2. IntelliJ IDEA
+2. IntelliJ IDEA.

 **Version Control Systems (VCS) Importance:** VCS manage changes to source code over time, enabling collaboration, tracking revisions, and maintaining code integrity3.
 They are crucial for team-based development and continuous integration.
 **Examples:**
 1. Git
-2. Subversion (SVN)
+2. Subversion (SVN).

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 **Answer**